paulBit3/CRUD-UI-APP/README.md

 🤔About the Project:
 ------

-    A hands-on, real world Database design and development project.
+    A CRUD UI project is a real world Database design and development.
-    The menu-driven app allows users to select option from a menu to perform CRUD operations such as creating, listing, selecting, updating and deleting a project.
+    The menu-driven app allows users to select option from a menu to perform CRUD operations such as creating, listing, selecting, updating and deleting data in a MySQL Database.
 ----

 - Back-end techs stack: Java, JDBC, MySQL